 iThrive Design Kits spark inspirations for designing fun and engaging games for players to build strengths for thriving.
 We created the kits to be flexible and example-rich, offering possibilities for innovative design.

 Based on the science of habits for thriving, iThrive Design Kits are co-developed with expert game developers and scholars.
-Developers of all experience levels use these to create compelling and innovative strengths-based game prototypes.
-Hundreds of prototypes have been created using iThrive Design Kits.
-Check out the prototypes!
+Developers of all experience levels use these to create compelling and innovative strengths-based games.
+Check out the hundreds of prototypes that have been created thus far!

 To suggest additions or new topic ideas for an iThrive Design Kit, contact us.